UFAL-DSG/django-crowdflower-annotations/README.rst

    change your mind about these constants any time later, you can reconfigure Django and have it recompute dialogue prices by using the `Update Price` action in the `Dialogues` admin view.

+4. Prepare gold items.
+See the howto: `Add more gold`_.

+5. Upload dialogues you want to have annotated to Crowdflower.
+This is done through an action at the `Dialogues` admin page called `Upload to CrowdFlower (only those dialogues that have not been uploaded yet)`.
+   This action uploads the dialogues (their CID and codes) to the Crowdflower job corresponding to their price bin and marks them as gold items if there are any gold transcriptions for them.

-4. Order your units through the Crowdflower web interface.
+6. Order your units through the Crowdflower web interface.
 You want to set the price for each job according to what the title specifies.
 By default, the title says `price level K` where `K` is one tenth of the calculated job price.